MicrosoftDocs/Viva/Viva/topics/topic-experiences-knowledge-managers.md

 description: Learn how knowledge managers build and manage a knowledge base with Topics.
 ---

-# Knowledge managers: Build and manage a knowledge base in Microsoft Topics
+# Knowledge managers: Build and manage a knowledge base in Topics

 Knowledge managers play a key role in building a knowledge base that Topics makes available to employees, in the flow of their work.
 In this article we review: